What Is a Nutraceutical Merchant Account?

 Voided Check or Bank Letter

 The payment service provider can only transfer the funds to your company’s business bank account.
-At the time of application, you’ll have to submit the proof of bank account.
-This can be a letter from the bank confirming your account details, or it can also be a voided check.
+At the time of application, you’ll have to submit proof of the existence of your bank account.
+It can be a letter from the bank confirming your account details, or it can also be a voided check.

 Proof of Address